Resumes to Win More Interviews

 Focus on recent achievements and skills.

-No matter how many years you've been in the job market, companies only care about your most recent experience.
-Focus on your 1-2 most recent roles in your resume.
-Add measurable results, achievements, and skills to give a comprehensive idea of what exactly you have done and what you can bring to the table.
+No matter how long you've been in the employment market, companies only care about your most recent expertise.
+Focus on your 1-2 most recent roles in your vita.
+Add measurable results, achievements, and abilities to give a comprehensive idea of what exactly you have done and what you can bring to the table.

-If you graduated over 15 years ago, leave graduation dates out as they can reveal your age.
+If you graduated over a decade ago, leave graduation dates out as they can reveal your age.
 Remove academic achievements and GPA if you haven't done it before - including them is important only for recent graduates.

 To show that you stay up to date with the technology, add remote communication platforms, cloud collaboration tools, Microsoft Teams, and similar digital skills to your resume.
 It will persuade the potential employer that you are well aware of the standards of the modern workplace and can effectively collaborate with younger candidates.